zomtony/uniboost/README.md

 # uniboost - woshihlj.com
-A website let tutor and student post their info using PHP, jquery, bootstrap, ajax and MySql
+A website (using PHP, jquery, bootstrap, ajax and MySql) let tutor and student post their info.